 Torque sensors are divided into dynamic torque sensors and static torque sensors.
-The static torque sensor can also be called reaction torque sensor, while the dynamic torque sensor can also be called non-contact torque sensor or rotary torque sensor.
+The static torque sensor can also be called a reaction torque sensor, while the dynamic torque sensor can also be called a non-contact torque sensor or rotary torque sensor.
 Torque sensors are used for detecting the perception of torque on various rotating or non-rotating mechanical components.
 The torque sensor converts the physical changes of torsion into precise electrical signals.
-The torque sensor has the advantages of high precision, fast frequency response, good reliability and long life.
+The torque sensor has the advantages of high precision, fast frequency response and good reliability.
 ATO has many better torque sensors for sale.

 ATO TOP 9 best torque sensors for sale

 |Reaction Torque Sensor, Dual Flange||Reaction Torque Sensor for Torque Wrench Calibration||Reaction Torque Sensor, Flange to Square Drive|

 |20 Nm/100 Nm/5000 Nm to 10000 Nm||5-200 Nm||2/10/30/50/100/200 Nm|

 |Micro Reaction Torque Sensor for Static Torque||Rotary Torque Sensor, Non-Contact, Shaft to Shaft||Micro Rotary Torque Sensor for Dynamic Torque Measurement|